lauras521/stock-analysis/README.md

 ## Summary:
-### In a summary statement, address the following questions.
-#### What are the advantages or disadvantages of refactoring code?
+### What are the advantages or disadvantages of refactoring code?
 &emsp; ***Advantages of Refactoring Code***
 * The code can run faster and more efficiently.
 If you were using the code for a program to be commercialized etc. and computing space was necessary this efficiency can have a real cost benefit.
 * The code looks cleaner for analysis which would help with sharing/editing purposes for a group.